 ProLindac(TM) is manufactured by third parties for our Phase I/II clinical trials.
-Manufacturing is ongoing for the current clinical trials.
+Manufacturing will be required for any additional clinical trials.
 Certain manufacturing steps are conducted by the Company to enable significant cost savings to be realized.

 We are subject to extensive governmental regulation which increases our cost of doing business and may affect our ability to commercialize any new products that we may develop.